Running hvisor on QEMU

 6. Compile and Run hvisor

-First, pull the hvisor code repository locally, then switch to the dev branch, and in the hvisor/images/aarch64 folder, put the previously compiled root file system and Linux kernel image in the virtdisk and kernel directories respectively, and rename them to rootfs1.ext4 and Image.
+First, pull the hvisor code repository to the local machine, then switch to the dev branch, and in the hvisor/images/aarch64 folder, put the previously compiled root file system and Linux kernel image respectively in the virtdisk and kernel directories, and rename them to rootfs1.ext4 and Image respectively.

 Second, prepare the configuration files.
-Taking the virtio-blk&console example as an example, this directory contains 6 files, perform the following operations on these 6 files:
+Take the virtio-blk&console example as an example, this directory contains 6 files, perform the following operations on these 6 files:

-- linux1.dts: Root Linux's device tree, used by hvisor at startup.
+- linux1.dts: Root Linux's device tree, hvisor will use it when starting.

-- linux2.dts: Zone1 Linux's device tree, needed by hvisor-tool when starting zone1.
+- linux2.dts: Zone1 Linux's device tree, hvisor-tool will need it when starting zone1.
 Replace linux1.dts and linux2.dts in the devicetree directory with the same name files, and execute

 make all

-to compile, obtaining linux1.dtb and linux2.dtb. - qemu_aarch64.rs and qemu-aarch64.mk directly replace the files with the same name in the hvisor repository.
+to compile, obtaining linux1.dtb and linux2.dtb. - qemu_aarch64.rs, qemu-aarch64.mk directly replace the files with the same name in the hvisor repository.

 Then, in the hvisor directory, execute:

-Afterward, you will enter the uboot startup interface.
-In this interface, execute:
+Afterward, you will enter the uboot startup interface, under this interface execute:

 bootm 0x40400000 - 0x40000000